My Favorite Flocked Christmas Tree Craft

 I can’t wait to share how to make my favorite flocked Christmas tree.
 I used pipe cleaners to create snowflakes to make them into trees.

 Flocked Christmas trees are a little bit magical.
-The way light catches and creates a little sparkle.
+The way the light catches and creates a little sparkle.
 I loved making these flocked Christmas trees and since we don’t have snow in Southern California, I get to have a little bit of the Christmas snow magic in our house!

 These flocked Snowflake Trees are my favorite.
 They are made from pipe cleaners and I used Borax to crystalize the trees.
 I think these are my favorite flocked Christmas trees!